ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 Aligning a Heliostat
 --------------------
-Before we can start raytracing we need to align the heliostat.
-In the current scenario our heliostat has been initialized pointing straight up at the sky.
+Before we can start raytracing, we need to align the heliostat.
+In the current scenario, our heliostat has been initialized pointing straight up at the sky.
 Unfortunately, this orientation is not very useful for reflecting sunlight from the sun onto the receiver that is located in the south (see aim point above).

 Therefore, we make use of our knowledge regarding the:

 - Position of the heliostat,
-- Aim point that,
+- Aim point, and
 - Kinematic model,

-to align the heliostat in a optimal position for reflection.
-To perform this orientation we need a *incident ray direction*, i.e. a direction vector pointing towards the sun with the origin at the heliostat.
-Given an *incident ray direction* we can align the heliostat with the following code.
+to align the heliostat in an optimal position for reflection.
+To perform this orientation, we need an *incident ray direction*, i.e., a direction vector pointing towards the sun with the origin at the heliostat.
+Given an *incident ray direction*, we can align the heliostat with the following code:

 .. code-block::

-    # Align the heliostat
+    # Align the heliostat.
     single_heliostat.set_aligned_surface(
         incident_ray_direction=incident_ray_direction_south
     )